rogerkatona/portfolio/posts/betterVersion-crossTraining.md

 ---
-title: 'Cross-Training - A better approach for UI/UX designers'
+title: 'Cross-Training - An investment in your greatest resources'
 type: "articles"
 date: '2021-06-17'
-description: 'This approach is a specific technique of cross-training emphasizing a deep learning of roles and skills nearest to you in the organization.'
+description: 'This approach is a specific technique of cross-training in IT that emphasizes a deep learning of roles nearest to you in the organization.'
 isFeatured: 'false'
-imageSourceFeatured: '/image/banner-crossTraining.jpg'
 bannerImageSource: '/image/banner-crossTraining.jpg'
 bannerSMImageSource: '/image/bannerSM-crossTraining.jpg'
 topic: 'Process | UI/UX Design'